sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

 You can't use any of the keywords or reserved words as variable names in Java (``for``, ``if``, ``class``, ``static``, ``int``, ``double``, etc).
 For a complete list of keywords and reserved words see http://docs.oracle.com/javase/tutorial/java/nutsandbolts/_keywords.html.

 The name of the variable should describe the data it holds.
 A name like ``score`` helps make your code easier to read.
 A name like ``x`` is not a good variable name in programming, because it gives no clues as to what kind of data it holds.
-Do not name your variables crazy things like ``thisIsAReallyLongName``, especially on the AP exam.
+Do not name your variables crazy things like ``thisIsAReallyLongName``.
 You want to make your code easy to understand, not harder.

 .. note::